 Ignoring findings via project ignores

-.semgrepignore is only used by Semgrep CI, and will not be honored when running the regular
+.semgrepignore is only used by Semgrep CI.
+It isn’t honored when running

 Semgrep CLI will respect the presence of a .gitignore in the project and will not scan any paths present in the git ignore.
 This behavior can be disabled by using the flag

-If there are files that you want to track in Git but have Semgrep ignore, Semgrep CI (but not the CLI) will respect a
+If there are files that you want to track in Git but have Semgrep ignore, Semgrep CI (but not the CLI) respects a

 .semgrepignore file that follows a similar convention to the